 - 15. Additional Placement Standards for Temporary Signs. - Temporary signs placed in the right of way must meet the following additional standards: - a.
 Where no curb exists, the sign must be placed outside the roadway at least five feet from the edge of the roadway.
-Temporary signs may not be placed in medians, traffic islands, or other areas within the roadway. - b.
-Temporary signs must not be placed in parking spaces, pedestrian pathways, or bicycle paths. - D. Removal of Signs.
+Temporary signs may not be placed in medians, traffic islands, or other areas within the roadway. - b-a.
+Temporary signs must not be placed in parking spaces, pedestrian pathways, or bicycle paths.

+D. Removal of Signs.

-The city engineer may require any signs extending into the right-of-way to be modified or moved if streets are widened, or other improvements made in the right-of-way, which result in the creation of unsafe conditions.
+1. The city engineer director of public works and utilities may require any legally permitted or legal non-conforming signs extending into the right-of-way to be modified or moved if streets are widened, or other improvements made in the right-of-way, which result in the creation of unsafe conditions.
 The modification or moving will be at the owner's expense.
-If a legal nonconforming sign is moved under this requirement, it may be re-erected on the site without being brought into conformance.
+If a legal nonconforming sign is moved